cannonlang/Governance/Groups.md

 * Compiler Working Group: Maintence on the Compiler for the Language.
 * Embedded Working Group: Providing Support for embedded development using the language
 * Game Development Working Group: Providing Support for Game Development
+* Community Working Group: The Official Website and Discord Server of the Laser Language, as well as the interaction with the community

 ## Group Chairs